My mother raised me on spoonfuls of musical theater soundtracks.

 We’d claimed each other; I was disciple and deity both.
 I was wrapped up in the corn shucking sun setting smokey haze yellowed quiche, and they, in turn, bore my oily fingerprints.
 Try as I might to scrub these naive renderings of the world from my conscience, they’ve burrowed into my being inextricably, attaching themselves to me for good.

 Here, a moment of limbo, perfectly engineered in performance.
 She gives the faintest of gasps, as if she’s only just now discovered how the story ends, as if it surprises her.
 Her eyes light up.
-The corners of her mouth curve; hopeful, like her eyes.
-Her neck lifts, craning into the future.
+The corners of her mouth curve, hopeful; her neck lifts, craning into the future.
 It is a subtle, safe sanguineness.
-So that until the very last, you think she’s moving her tongue toward the middle of her roof, anticipating s, thatshe felt something.
+So that until the very last, you think she’s moving her tongue toward the middle of her roof, anticipating s, that she felt something.

 A tinkle of bells, and then the song is over.
 We are left with silence.